awstringer1/aghq-software-paper-code/00-reproduce-all-results.md

 reslist <- list(nrow = 50,ncol = 100)
 # which is faster but produces a blockier map.

+# The astro example requires ipoptr, and IPOPT (https://coin-or.github.io/Ipopt/INSTALL.html).
+# This is a laborious installation.
+# If you want to not run the astro example set doastro = FALSE
+doastro <- TRUE

 ## Install and load packages ----
 if (FALSE) {
   install.packages('devtools')